JeffreyBenjaminBrown/hode/docs/ui.md

 * Call `st <- ui` to start the UI.
-This way, once you exit the UI, `st` will be an object of type `St` (the state of the app), which you can mess with.
+This way, once you exit the UI, `st` will be an object of type `St` (the state of the app), which you can inspect and mess with.

 * Call `uiFromSt st` from GHCI, where `st` has type `St`, to provide your own initial state to the app.